Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

     ![](../media/lab7-image4.png)

-1.  under Incident report, select the severity to medium and turn on the toggle for **Send an alert to admin when rule matches occur** and select **Send alert every time an alert on an activity matches the rule** and click on save.
+1. Under Incident report, select the severity to medium and turn on the toggle for **Send an alert to admin when rule matches occur** and select **Send alert every time an alert on an activity matches the rule** and click on save.

       ![](../media/lab7-image5.png)

 1. Back on **Customize advanced DLP rules** page, and click on **Next**.

 1. On **Policy mode** select **Turn the policy on immediately** and click **Next**.

 1. On the Review and finish review the information and click **submit**.